canhminhdo/canhminhdo.github.io/_news/announcement_23.md

 related_posts: false
 ---

-Our article on <b>Buidling Trust in the Future of Computing</b> has been featured as a Feature Story on EurekAlert ([link](https://www.eurekalert.org/news-releases/1120089)). :tada:
+Our article, <b>Buidling Trust in the Future of Computing: How JAIST Researchers Are Making Quantum Computing Trustworthy</b>, has been featured as a Feature Story on EurekAlert ([link](https://www.eurekalert.org/news-releases/1120089)). :tada: